LinguaPhylo/LPhyBeastTest/README.md

 6. run `runBEAST.sh` under $HOME/LPhyBeastTest.

-7. after all jobs are done, `scp -r mahuika:$HOME/LPhyBeastTest/xmls/ $LOCAL/LPhyBeastTest/lphybeast`.
+7. after all jobs are done, transfer the entire subfolder `xmls` to the local, such as `scp -r mahuika:$HOME/LPhyBeastTest/xmls/ $LOCAL/LPhyBeastTest/lphybeast`.
 The subfolder should contain all beast results.

 8. use IntelliJ or Gradle to run all JUnit tests under `lphybeast.tutorial`, to validate the estimated parameter values.